oliversun9/road-to-glory-leetcode/README.md

 * P217.
 Contains Duplicate.
 Pretty easy.
 Aug 5, 21
 * P226.
 Invert Binary Tree - I used recursion at first then redid the problem with queue/BFS.
 July 26, 2021
 * P236.
 Lowest Common Ancestor of a Binary Tree.
 I did it by defining another dfs function to traverse the tree, but I saw a great solution that exapands the meaning of the solution function.
 July 31, 21
+* P238.
+Product of Array Except Self.
+The solution I came was the same as the top voted one, used contant space and O(n) time.
+Aug 6, 21
+* P242.
+Valid Anagram.
+Sort and compare or store in map.
+Aug 6, 21
 * P268.
 Missing Number.
 Fun bit manipulation.
 Aug 2, 21
 * P300.
 Longest Increasing Subsequence.
 I used dp with in n squared time but it’s really slow on the tests.
 I learned that the nlogn method keeps values in the resulting array/vectors as small as possible.
 Aug 1, 21
 * P322.
 Coin Change.
 DP problem.
 Changing vector to array makes it so much faster.
 Since I didn’t need to add elements to the vector,  I should have used array to begin with.
 Aug 5, 21